Bullough's Pond

 Bullough's Pond, a former mill pond located in Newton, Massachusetts, is now a decorative pond in a suburban neighborhood, used for bird watching and walking.
 In the nineteenth century it was the site of a commercial ice business.
 Since the early 2000s, temperatures have warmed to the point that its winter ice is no longer thick enough to support skating safely.

+History

+The pond was created in 1664, initially to power flour production.
+It was formed when Captain John Spring had built a dam across Laundry Brook.

+A fair was held in 2013 to mark the 350th anniversary of the pond.

+During the COVID-19 pandemic, the pond was especially popular for Newton's residents.